PaloAltoNetworks/prismacloud-api-python/scripts/README.md

 ## Configuration

-Configuration for these scripts can be specified each time on the command line, or can be saved to a configuration file.
+Configuration for these scripts can be specified each time on the command line or via environment variables, or can be saved to a configuration file.

 Configuration options include: